Desperados III: Synopsis

+Money for the Vultures DLC

+Three months after the death of Frank, John and his team find themselves approached by Rosie Adams - a woman whom they encountered during their pursuit of Frank, who made them rob a bank for her.
+Rosie reveals that she needs the group's help to secure DeVitt's gold, which was hidden in his mansion.
+Agreeing to her request, John, aided by McCoy, Hector, and Kate, break into the mansion, now deserted and being looted by bandits.
+Finding the safe containing the gold, John is surprised when they discover a note within revealing that, after DeVitt was captured, the gold was moved by his brother Magnus DeVitt.

+Joined by Isabelle, the group head to Magnus' plantation to confront him, uncovering a map showing that the gold was moved to an old fortress called "The Eagle's Nest".
+Heading to the site, the group discover it occupied by Frank's former henchmen.
+With help from Rosie, the group defeat the occupants and recover the gold.
+As they celebrate their success, Hector betrays the group, who runs off with the gold along with Rosie.

 Development

 The game was developed by German studio Mimimi Games, the developer of Shadow Tactics: Blades of the Shogun, which borrows many gameplay mechanics and assets from this game; Cooper, for instance, plays very similar to Hayato.
-Desperados III also uses the same game engine, Unity, which allowed Mimimi Games to adapt and improve many of the aspects from Shadow Tactics into this game.
+Desperados III also uses the same game engine, Unity (game engine), which allowed Mimimi Games to adapt and improve many of the aspects from Shadow Tactics into this game.
 THQ Nordic, which acquired the rights to the franchise from Atari in 2013, served as the game's publisher.
 Since the last game in the series was released more than a decade ago, the team made Desperados III a prequel story so that it can be accessible to new players who are new to the franchise or new to the genre.
 To achieve this, the team ensured that the game features an adequate tutorial system that teaches the player the gameplay foundation, and implemented gamepad controls for players who use a controller to play.
 The game's showdown mode, which allows players to pause time completely, was created after receiving players' feedback about the limitations of Shadow Tacticss "shadow mode".
 Unlike Shadow Tactics, the game features a more playful tone, with characters bantering with each other more frequently.

 The game was officially announced by THQ Nordic in August 2018.
 Initially set to be released in 2019, the game was released on 16 June 2020 for Microsoft Windows, PlayStation 4 and Xbox One, and on 2 September 2020 for Linux and macOS.